 Additional Tips for Drawing Pollinators to Your Garden

-Apart from planting bright, colorful, and fragrant flowering plants, you can also do these things to ensure that bees, birds, and butterflies frequent your garden patch:
+Apart from planting bright, colorful, and fragrant flowering plant selection, you can also do these things to ensure that bees, birds, and butterflies frequent your garden patch:

-Have you found other plants that attract pollinators to your garden?
-If so, please leave them in the comments below we’d love to hear about them.
+Have you found other new plants that attract pollinators to your garden?
+If so, please leave them in the comments below.
+We’d love to hear about them.

 You can also find gardening products I use in my videos here <---